DISCRIMINATION AND EQUALITY

 X v Girlguiding

-A discrimination case brought by a mother (who wishes to remain anonymous) who claims that the Girlguiding guidelines on inclusion of boys and men who identify as girls/women as members and volunteers is a breach of safeguarding rules and also unlawful in the light of the Supreme Court decision For Women Scotland v Scottish Ministers [2025] UKSC 16.
-Girlguiding withdrew its guidelines as a result of the pre-action protocol letter.
-They no longer accept biological boys as members and any current boys and male leaders in female-only roles will be required to leave by September 2026.
-CONCLUDED
+Originally a discrimination case brought by a mother (who wishes to remain anonymous) who claimed that the Girlguiding guidelines on inclusion of boys and men who identify as girls/women as members and volunteers was unlawful in the light of the Supreme Court decision For Women Scotland v Scottish Ministers [2025] UKSC 16.
+Girlguiding withdrew its guidelines following our pre-action protocol letter and announced that they would no longer accept biological boys as members or male leaders in female-only roles.
+Girlguiding later announced that the current members and volunteers could remain until September and enjoy the summer activities.
+Concerned by the safeguarding issues this represents due to the many residential camps, our client, joined by a second, is pushing Girlguiding to introduce their new rules before the summer.
+To this end we have written to the Charity Commission on their behalf to ask them to intervene and, in the alternative, to grant us permission to bring proceedings against the charity.
+ONGOING

 Bayswater v BBC